What is the turnaround time on my order?

 Short run printing is typically ready for pickup in 5-10 working days after proof confirmation.
 Large orders (generally orders over 500 units) take 6-8 weeks after proof confirmation.
 Turnaround is always specified with your quote.

-We take, cash, company cheque, interact, email money transfers, international wire transfers and all major credit cards (3% surcharge).
+We accept cash, company cheque, interact, email money transfers, international wire transfers and all major credit cards (3% surcharge).
 If you pay via the short-run online calculator the 3% credit card charge is waived.

 Currently we have one office in Richmond Hill, Ontario.
 We have plans to expand to new locations in the near future.